vanderhoornm/android-MythTV-Leanfront/README.md

 - Video playback is exlusively via hardware assisted mediacodec.
 - Audio playback is supported using mediacodec (hardware) or ffmpeg (software).
 By default it will use mediacodec if it can, and will switch to ffmpeg if there is a media format not supported by mediacodec.
 There is a setting where you can change this default and force either mediacodec or ffmpeg.
 - Audio playback supports digital passthrough for AC3 and other digital formats if they are supported on your sound system.
 It also supports downmix to stereo if you do not have a system that supports AC3.
+- Selection of alternate audio tracks during playback.
+- Playback from slave backends is now supported.

 ## Main Screen